What Is Maple Syrup Urine Disease (MSUD)?

 Learn more about Leah's experience with Maple Syrup Urine Disease at Children's Hospital.Leah's Story: Liver Transplant Cures Her MSUD

 A liver transplant cured Leah's maple syrup urine disease.
-Doctors at the Hillman Center for Pediatric Transplantation at Children's Hospital lead the world in performing this procedure.
+Doctors at the Hillman Center for Pediatric Transplantation at Children's lead the world in performing this procedure.

-Contact Us About Your Child's Maple Syrup Urine Disease
+Contact Us About Your Child’s MSUD

-At the Center for Rare Disease Therapy, every child diagnosed with a rare disease such as MSUD receives a tailored treatment plan.
+At the CRDT, every child diagnosed with a rare disease receives a tailored treatment plan and family-centered care.

 For an appointment, consult, or referral, contact us: